Disentangling Uncertainty in Machine Translation Evaluation: Experiments

-\paragraph{Evaluation} \edit{To compare the performance of uncertainty predictors we report} the same performance indicators as \citet{glushkova-etal-2021-uncertainty}: the predictive Pearson score $r(\hat{\mu},q^*)$ (PPS), the uncertainty Pearson score $r(|q^*-\hat{\mu}|,\hat{\sigma})$ (UPS), the negative log-likelihood $-\log \mathcal{N}(q^*; \hat{\mu}, \hat{\sigma}^2)$ (NLL), the expected calibration error (ECE), and the sharpness (Sha.), i.e., the average predicted variance in the test set.
+\paragraph{Evaluation} To compare the performance of uncertainty predictors, we report the same performance indicators as \citet{glushkova-etal-2021-uncertainty}: the predictive Pearson score $r(\hat{\mu},q^*)$ (PPS), the uncertainty Pearson score $r(|q^*-\hat{\mu}|,\hat{\sigma})$ (UPS), the negative log-likelihood $-\log \mathcal{N}(q^*; \hat{\mu}, \hat{\sigma}^2)$ (NLL), the expected calibration error (ECE; \citet{naeini2015obtaining}), and the sharpness (Sha.), i.e., the average predicted variance in the test set (see Appendix~\ref{sec:app_metrics} for details about these metrics). \edit{Note that we follow \cite{glushkova-etal-2021-uncertainty} in considering sharp confidence intervals desirable for all our in-domain experiments, however, for out-of-domain instances, the desired behaviour differs: we expect that the average predicted uncertainty on out-of-domain data would be higher compared to the average uncertainty observed on in-domain data.
+Hence higher sharpness values would be desirable in such cases (see also Figure \ref{fig:epistemic} and Appendix \ref{sec:app_ood_ext}).}

-These indicators are described in detail in App.~\ref{sec:app_metrics}; they assess both quality prediction accuracy (PPS), uncertainty-related accuracy (UPS, ECE and Sha.), and the two combined in a single score (NLL). \edit{We consider the uncertainty-related accuracy indicators, and especially UPS, as our main indicators of performance.
-PPS is reported as well, to assert that the performance of the quality predictions $\hat{q}$ of the MT evaluation model is not compromised.}
+These indicators assess both quality prediction accuracy (PPS), uncertainty-related accuracy (UPS) and calibration (ECE, Sha.), and the prediction and uncertainty accuracy combined in a single score (NLL).
+We consider UPS as our main indicator of performance, but report the other uncertainty indicators for completeness.
+PPS is reported as well, to assert that the performance of the quality predictions $\hat{q}$ of the MT evaluation model is not compromised.
+Additionally, we consider changes in average sharpness to be more indicative of the interpretability of the uncertainty predictions and the sensitivity of the model to domain and distribution shifts.
+We illustrate this in Figure~\ref{fig:epistemic}.